CDrummond/musicip/analyser/README.md

 }
 ```

-`paths.lms` is the path to music files accessible on anlysis machine.
+`paths.lms` is the path to music files accessible on analysis machine.

 `paths.mip` is the path that MusicIP will see.
 This should be in a tmpfs file
 system as this script will create transcoded files, and symlinks, etc. in this
 folder.
+This should **not** be the real path to your music files!

 `paths.lms-remote` is the music folder root path as the remote LMS server sees
 it.
 This is only required for CUE file processing.